List of beaches in Chicago: 57th Street Beach

 The 57th Street Beach is in the city's Hyde Park neighborhood, across Lake Shore Drive from the Museum of Science and Industry.
 Two large pedestrian underpasses at the intersection of 57th Street and Lake Shore Drive give access.
+Its long shoreline crosses from Burnham Park into Jackson Park.
 57th Street Beach provides an area of deep swimming south of Promontory Point.

 63rd Street Beach

 The 63rd Street Beach is in Jackson Park.
-It is home to the largest and oldest beach house in the City.
+It is home to the largest and oldest beach house in the city.
 In July 1913, Jackson Park Beach was the site of a clash over required bathing attire when Dr. Rosalie Ladova was arrested for disorderly conduct for swimming in her bloomers after removing her bathing skirt.
 The establishment of the landmark beach house came about due to the residents of the area complaining to the city to extend the beach.
 Thus in 1914, the city ordered a 10 acre expansion to 63rd St. The South Park Commission architects came up with the plan to build the 63rd Street Pavilion.
 The construction was completed in 1919.
 The building historically provided showers, medical rooms, and bathrooms.
 Due to the building's age, it was restored in 2000.
 Today the pavilion is used by boaters, beach goers, and can be used for special events.

-South Shore Beaches
+South Shore

 There are three beach areas in the South Shore, Chicago community.